richbodo/richbodo.github.io/about.md

 Here you will find Rich Bodo's creative works.

-I'm currently porting my [pbworks site][pbworks-site] to [github pages][github-pages], which hosts the pages you are reading now.
+I'm currently this content from [pbworks site][pbworks-site] to [github pages][github-pages].
+Github pages hosts the pages you are reading now.

 That porting process is going to take a while, but I have a few of my short stories here already.
-The rest is being automated.

-While I port my stuff over, I'm having a lot of fun exploring the limits of github pages and writing little tools to use github to make the creative writing process more efficient and palatable to techies.
-It's a project in itself, which is a lot of fun.
+While I port my stuff over, I am exploring the limits of github pages, and writing tools that make writing fiction easier for me.
+That's a project in itself.
 [My notes on that are here.][github-creatives]

-Thank you very much for visiting.
-Although I could not stop myself from producing creative works if I tried, your feedback is the air that my works breath.
-I will respond to anyone who gets in touch with a comment, request, or, well, anything at all.
+Your feedback is the air that my works breath.
+Anyone who gets in touch will get a response.
+Thanks for reading.

 All the best.